jonayet/google-devfest-2016-workshop/README.md

-# Angular 2 Quickstart with Angular Material, RxJs and Webpack.
+# Google DevFest: Workshop on Designing Modern Web Aps using Angular 2 and Firebase.